hugang/auto-test/doc/commands.md

 test will continue even if the verify fails.

 - arguments
-    - variable name: The name of a variable without brackets.
+    - variable name(target): The name of a variable without brackets.
     - expected value: The result you expect a variable to contain (e.g., true, false, or some other value).

 ## verify checked